 A Macau GP specialist 'Dodgie' Laurel won the race back to back in 1962 and 1963.
 Laurel was killed when he crashed during the race in 1967.

-With another win in 1963, Dodgie Laurel became the first driver to win two consecutive Macau Grands Prix.
+With another win followed in 1963 and he became the first driver to win two consecutive Macau Grands Prix.
 His Lotus also became the fastest car ever on the Guia circuit when it hit a top speed of 73.38 mph mid-way through the race.
 The Jaguar E-types of Bill Baxter and Teddy Yip, although four laps behind, were second and third respectively.

-In 1967 the Macau Grand Prix also saw its first fatality when Dodgie crashed and his car caught fire at the Yacht Club Bent on the third lap.
-The race was not stopped, although Teddy Yip withdrew his entry in sympathy, and was eventually won by Tony Maw of Malaysia in a Lotus 20B.
+In 1967 the Macau Grand Prix also saw its first fatality when Dodgie crashed at the Yacht Club Bent on the third lap and his car caught fire.
+Eyewitness accounts reported that Laurel, in trying to avoid hitting some spectators, drove his car deliberately into the sea wall.
+The race was not stopped, although Teddy Yip withdrew his entry in sympathy.
+The race was eventually won by Tony Maw of Malaysia in a Lotus 20B.